njbmartin/react-fontawesome/README.md

 And then:

-1. Check the existing issue and see if you can help!
+1. Check the [existing issues](https://github.com/FortAwesome/react-fontawesome/issues) and see if you can help!

 ## Contributors

-The following contributors have either hepled to start this project, have contributed code, are actively maintaining it (including documentation), or in other ways being awesome contributors to this project. **We'd like to take a moment to recognize them.**
+The following contributors have either helped start this project, have contributed code, are actively maintaining it (including documentation), or in other ways being awesome contributors to this project. **We'd like to take a moment to recognize them.**